EdwardBerman/shopt/README.md

 For some functionality we need to use wrappers for Python code, such as reading in fits files or converting (x,y) -> (u,v).
 Thus, we need to use certain Python libraries.
 Thankfully, the setup for this is still pretty straightfoward.
 We use PyCall to run these snippets.

-There are four different ways to get Julia and Python to interopt nicely.
+There are four different methods to get Julia and Python to interopt nicely.
 We provide all of them as some of these methods play better with different systems.

-Method one is to first install the required Python libraries via pip (which is what `dependenciesPy.py` does) and then invoke the following in the julia REPL:
+First install the required Python libraries via pip (which is what `dependenciesPy.py` does).
+Now, for method 1, invoke the following in the julia REPL:

 ```julia
 using PyCall